LingUaan/LingSieve/README.md

  - bucket concept
  - wheel concept
  - compact layout of primes to be sieved - one odd number per bit
- - reuse all data structurs again and again - no malloc, no free hence no memory leaks and init time can be neglected
+ - reuse all data structures again and again - no malloc, no free hence no memory leaks and init time can be neglected
  - different sieving method for small, medium, large and very large numbers

 The program LingSieve counts primes and is designed for long duration tests (LDT), to handle large quantities of data.
 That is what GPU computing is all about.
-It makes no sense to to use the GPU for small sieve jobs - programs running on CPU are the right joice for this kind of jobs.
+It makes no sense to to use the GPU for small sieve jobs.
-The granularity is 1.000.000.000 = 10^9 = 1" = 1 cycle, that is the smallest quantitie to be sieved.
-It can be startet with multiples of 1", and the sieve width is also in multiples of 1".
+The granularity is 1.000.000.000 = 10^9 = 1" = 1 cycle, that is the smallest quantity to be sieved.
+It can be started with multiples of 1", and the sieve width is also in multiples of 1".
 It can sieve short of 2^64 (1,8446744x10^19).